gmhafiz/go8/README.md

 # Motivation

-On the topic of API development, there are two opposing camps between a using framework (like [echo](https://github.com/labstack/echo), [gin](https://github.com/gin-gonic/gin), [buffalo](http://gobuffalo.io/)) and starting small and only add features you need through various libraries.
+On the topic of API development, there are two opposing camps between using framework (like [echo](https://github.com/labstack/echo), [gin](https://github.com/gin-gonic/gin), [buffalo](http://gobuffalo.io/)) and starting small and only adding features you need through various libraries.

-However, starting small and adding  features aren't that straightforward.
-Also, you will want to structure your project in such a way that there are clear separation of functionalities for your controller, business logic and database operations.
-Dependencies are injected from outside to inside.
-Swapping a router or database library to a different one becomes much easier.
+However, the second option isn't that straightforward. you will want to structure your project in such a way that there are clear separation of functionalities for your controller, business logic and database operations.
+Dependencies need to be injected from outside to inside.
+Being modular, swapping a library like a router or database library to a different one becomes much easier.

 # Features